-Fish Habitat Conservation Area Maps in the Southeast
+Fish Habitat Conservation Area Mapping and Prioritization Project

 The Species-Habitat Matrix is an evaluation of the importance of benthic habitats as space for shelter, feeding, and breeding by coastal fishes and motile invertebrates in ACFHP’s four subregions.
 The analysis quantified the relationship between over 100 different species across four life stages and 26 different habitats.
 To access the data, visit Species-Habitat Matrix tool.

 To view the results published in BioScience, visit here.

 Hab in the MAB: Characterizing Black Sea Bass Habitat in the Mid-Atlantic Bight

 ACFHP finalized a project with the University of Maryland Eastern Shore through a grant from the Mid-Atlantic Fishery Management Council to study the relationship between black sea bass abundance and habitat characteristics in the Mid-Atlantic Bight.
 Data was collected on black sea bass abundance, stomach contents, and position in the food web, as well as characteristics of the habitats black sea bass are associated with: bottom type, whether a reef is natural or artificial, and the plants, animals, and algae attached to each habitat.
 This work will lead to a better understand of the importance of habitat and prey community structure on black sea bass feeding ecology.